gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 easily misled into thinking there must be a 'true' or 'correct' political order, accessible to our understanding, which is distorted or suppressed by the actually prevailing order."

-And EV response to this is the claim that Hobbes (and MO) have mistaken a certain *tendency* always inherent in the classical/Christian tradition, Gnosticism, for that tradition itself.
+And Voegelin response to this is the claim that Hobbes (and Oakeshott) have mistaken a certain *tendency* always inherent in the classical/Christian tradition, Gnosticism, for that tradition itself.

 An analogy may be helpful here.
 The classical tradition regards the telos of a round of competitive golf as shooting the